NelisW/my3D-Trium/building/Trium-build.md

 - Presumably the aluminium parts are accurately cut to size - this is the main reason to buy the Trium: the excellent metal frame.
 - Check the length of the GT2 belts, some users reported they barely fit.
-- Check the length of the Bowden/ptfe tube, it could be [too short](http://trium3d.proboards.com/thread/13/anybody-successfull-print-new-trium?page=6): on one printer the ptfe tube  is too short and at x=-90 y0 z0 it pulls up the head.
+- Check the length of the Bowden/PTFE tube, it could be [too short](http://trium3d.proboards.com/thread/13/anybody-successfull-print-new-trium?page=6): on one printer the PTFE tube  is too short and at x=-90 y0 z0 it pulls up the head.
 The solution is to use longer (1 m) tubes.

 # Arduino and RAMPS boards

 ## Arduino

 The Arduino board can be powered in one of three ways: (1) 5 V via the USB, (2) 7-14 V via the Vin pin, or (3)  7-14 V via the round power connector on the board.
 In this case the Arduino board gets 12 V power on its Vin pin  from RAMPS board (see the lower left corner of the RAMPS circuit diagram).
 The power flows from the RAMPS 12 V input, through the MRF500 fuse and a diode to the Vin pin.
-If the Arduino board only works on USB but not from the RAMPS board it may be a bent pin, blown fuze or some other disconnect.
+If the Arduino board only works on USB but not from the RAMPS board it may be a bent pin, blown fuse or some other disconnect.
 You should be able to power up the Arduino using 12 V from the power supply into the round power connector.

 ## Firmware